 This is perhaps why your child wakes after 45 minutes every nap & every 2-4 hours at night.
-These are their cycles of sleep & if your are having this huge input into their sleep they will continue to need that input every time the come into light sleep and wake.
+These are their cycles of sleep & if you are having this huge input into their sleep they will continue to need that input every time they come into light sleep and wake.

 When it comes to naps balance is key.
 I recommend that you keep a morning nap shortest to support a longer afternoon nap as this is when the drive to sleep is higher in their sleep-wake cycles.
 This balance will also help avoid early morning waking and promote consolidated sleep throughout the night.

-The old wives tale of keep the up for longer and keep all naps short is a total myth!
+The old wives tale of keeping them up for longer and keep all naps short is a total myth!
 Working on landing naps & keeping your baby as rested as possible is one of the keys to success.

 Don’t fret if you are finding this step hard.
 I tell my clients all the time that naps can be the last piece of the jigsaw to come together.

 If you are experiencing what you feel are issues around your child’s sleep and wish to solve them then consistency from you is key.
 In order to see positive change you will need to give things a constructive period of time to see the benefit – I use 2 weeks as a rule of thumb on the short scale but 4 weeks for ingrained issues.

 Sleep also needs to be taken with a long term view.
 Nothing is a quick fix.
 You will need to be consistent in the messages you give your child around sleep in the long term, that way you safeguard it.